mcoram/primrec/README.md

 pr04.rkt tries to be clever about how it explores the space of primitive recursive functions.
 Specifically, it builds functions systematically, from lowest complexity on up, and as it goes it keeps track of whether the functions are observably distinct.
-Only distinct functions are retained to be reused in the generation of subsequent, more complicated functions.
+Only distinct functions (or functions that are too computationally complex to evaluate before the timeout) are retained to be reused in the generation of subsequent, more complicated functions.

 Limitations